jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

 1. There are validation methods exposed directly on `CliArgument<T>`
     - Those validators aren't always applicable
     - A subclass would be more appropriate for the File/Directory validators
-2. There is a mixture of APIs directly on the argument, extension methods, and extensibility
+2. There is a mixture of APIs directly on the argument, extension methods, and there are collextions for `Action`-based validators
-    - This yields multiple validation mechanisms, which is a concept count and maintenance concern
+    - It is unclear hos these relate to each other, both in concept and in ordering

 We also need to ensure the `ArgumentResult`, `OptionResult`, and `CommandResult` inputs are sufficient and most appropriate.
 There's risk in coupling the parse result APIs into the CLI model APIs, as this is essentially a circular dependency.
 An ideal API shape would allow the CLI model APIs to be in a separate assembly from the parser itself, but striving for that ideal might introduce more API complexity than is justified.